twobulls/easy-genomics/README.md

       dev-main-back-end-stack.CognitoUserPoolId = {AWS_COGNITO_USER_POOL_ID}
       ```

-4. Update the `${easy-genomics root-dir}/config/easy-genomics.yaml` Front-End specific settings with the AWS configuration
+4. Update the `${easy-genomics root-dir}/config/easy-genomics.yaml` Front-End specific settings with the pre-configured
-details generated from the Back-End deployment.
+AWS Route53 Hosted Zone details, and the AWS configuration details generated from the Back-End deployment.

    ```
             ...